Weekend getaway: Thessaloniki

 13. Don’t miss the peacocks and other animals at Vlatádon Monastery

 Apart from visiting the Vlatádon Monastery, don’t miss the animals they keep there.
-In particular, I was impressed by the peacocks.
+In particular, the peacocks looked impressive.
 One of them even gave a show to us and I could take these few pictures.
-The view up there is also a spectacular one, so make time to stop by.
+The view from up there is also a spectacular one, so make time to stop by.

 BONUS ATTRACTION FOR ALBANIANS AND ANYONE INTERESTED IN THE ALBANIAN HISTORY

 House of Hasan Prishtina

 I only had the name of the street where Hasan Prishtina’s house was and it looked like mission impossible.
 But before telling you the story and how did I find it, let me tell you who Hasan Prishtina was.
 He was an Albanian politician born in Vushtrri, Kosovo and served as the 8th Prime Minister of Albania in 1921.
 He was originally known as Hasan Berisha but changed his name in 1908 when he was elected as a delegate from Pristina.